rayroj88/GroceryGenie/README.md

 # GroceryGenie
  GroceryGenie is a smart grocery list which intends to streamline your shopping experience.
-Our end goal is to provide you with a shopping list that will remember the items you frequently buy as well as provide recipes suggestions from the items in your cart.
+Our end goal is to provide you with a shopping list that will remember the items you frequently buy as well as provide recipe suggestions from the items in your cart.
 ## Live demo
 - Coming soon!